MelSaFer/MelSaFer/README.md

-## 💫 About Me:
+## 💫 About Me

-### Hello, I am Melany Salas.
+### Hello, I'm Melany Salas 👩‍💻

-Computer Engineering student at Instituto Tecnológico de Costa Rica, with knowledge in relational and non-relational databases, data structures, algorithms, cybersecurity, virtual reality, and more.
+I'm a Computer Engineer from the Instituto Tecnológico de Costa Rica, with hands-on experience in data engineering, query optimization, and AI-based tools.
+My background includes relational and non-relational databases, algorithms, data structures, cybersecurity, and even virtual reality.

-Throughout my academic career, I have maintained excellent grades and developed various programs, including games and applications for food services.
-I consider myself a creative person with strong problem-solving abilities and a passion for learning, which is one of the main reasons I chose this degree.
-Helping others brings me joy, and I enjoy working in team environments.

-I have a strong interest in expanding my knowledge in data science and artificial intelligence, aiming to integrate these technologies into future projects.
+I’m passionate about solving complex problems and integrating artificial intelligence into real-world applications.
+I enjoy building things that make an impact—whether it’s a chatbot, a backend system, or an interactive app.

+As a creative and collaborative team member, I enjoy working on solutions that make a real impact.
+I’m motivated by opportunities to deepen my technical skills and solve meaningful problems through experimentation and iteration

+---

 ## 🌐 Contact Info: